alphagov/govuk-developer-docs/source/manual/connect-to-vcloud-director.html.md

 To access vCloud Director, you will need to connect to a Carrenza-provided VPN.
 You can use either Cisco AnyConnect or OpenConnect as a VPN client for this.

+**Expiry date of current Carrenza VPN certificate is May 27 16:29:58 2021 GMT, please ensure you renew certificate beforehand via Carrenza service portal**

 ## Setting up the Cisco AnyConnect VPN profile on a Mac